atrauzzi/laravel-serializer/readme.md

 ### Eloquent

 Laravel's default ORM is Eloquent and is a very convenient tool for manipulating queries and modeling data.
-As a sideeffect, it tends to bundle many non-domain concerns inside of model classes.
+As a side effect, it tends to bundle many non-domain concerns inside of model classes.
-Rather than ignore that useful metadata, this integration attempts to leverage it to minimize duplication of your effots while authoring project code.
+Rather than ignore that useful metadata, this integration attempts to leverage it to minimize duplication of your efforts while authoring project code.
 Following is a list of some of the shortcuts you can enjoy if you're using Eloquent for data storage.

  * Mutators are detected and used by Laravel Serializer when they are present.